A contact McKay correspondence for links of simple singularities: Introduction

-The brackets in Theorem \ref{theorem: main} describe the degree of the grading.
-For example, $\Q^8[5]\oplus H_*(S^2;\Q)[3]$ is a ten dimensional space with nine dimensions in degree 5, and one dimension in degree 3.
-By the classification of finite subgroups $G$ of $\SU(2)$, the following enumerates the possible values of $m=\text{Cong}(G)$: \begin{enumerate} \itemsep-.35em \item If $G$ is cyclic of order $n$, then $m=n$. \item If $G\cong\D^*_{2n}$, then $m=n+3$. \item If $G\cong\T^*, \Oc^*$, or $\I^*$, then $m=7, 8$, or $9$, respectively. \end{enumerate}
+The brackets in Theorem \ref{theorem: main} describe the degree of the grading.\footnote{For example, $\Q^8[5]\oplus H_*(S^2;\Q)[3]$ is a ten dimensional space with nine dimensions in degree 5, and one dimension in degree 3.} By the classification of finite subgroups $G$ of $\SU(2)$, the following enumerates the possible values of $m=|\text{Conj}(G)|$: \begin{enumerate}[(i)] \itemsep-.35em \item If $G$ is cyclic of order $n$, then $m=n$. \item If $G$ is binary dihedral, $G\cong\D^*_{2n}$ for some $n$, then $m=n+3$. \item If $G$ is binary polyhedral, $G\cong\T^*, \Oc^*$, or $\I^*$, then $m=7, 8$, or $9$, respectively. \end{enumerate}

+\begin{remark} The cylindrical contact homology in Theorem \ref{theorem: main} recovers the presentation of the manifold $S^3/G$ as a Seifert fiber space, whose $S^1$-action agrees with the Reeb flow of a contact form defining $\xi_G$.
+Viewing the manifold $S^3/G$ as an $S^1$-bundle over an orbifold surface\footnote{Namely $S^2/H$ where $H = P(G) \subset \SO(3)$ and $P:\SU(2) \to \SO(3)$, cf. Section \ref{subsection: structure of proof of main theorem}.} homeomorphic to $S^2$, the copies of $H_*(S^2;\Q)$ appearing in Theorem \ref{theorem: main} may be understood as the \emph{orbifold Morse homology} of this base.
+Each orbifold point $p$ with isotropy order $n_p$ corresponds to an exceptional fiber, $\gamma_p$, in $S^3/G$, which may be realized as an embedded Reeb orbit.
+The generators of the $\Q^{m-2}[0]$ term are the iterates $\gamma_p^k$ for $k=1,2,\dots, n_p-1$ so that the dimension $m-2=\sum_p(n_p-1)$ of this summand can be regarded as a kind of total isotropy of the base. \end{remark}

 \begin{remark} Theorem \ref{theorem: main} can alternatively be expressed as